Start-advancer/learngit/readme.txt

-Git is a free software and fredoom
+Git is a free software and fredoom under the GPL
 Git is a distributed version control system